LGBT+ History Month

 - Promoting the welfare of LGBT+ people, by ensuring that the education system recognises and enables LGBT+ people to achieve their full potential, so they contribute fully to society and lead fulfilled lives, thus benefiting society as a whole.

-This year the theme is ‘Body, Mind and Spirit’, which explores the complexities of who we are and what we can aspire to be.
+This year the theme is ‘Behind the Lens'.
 Here at Imperial, we are committed to creating a culture where LGBTQ+ people feel welcome, included and fully able to be themselves.

 Find out more about the events taking place below.
 Imperial College Union also has a programme of events to celebrate the Month.